FML-bench: Benchmarking Machine Learning Agents for Scientific Research: Introduction

-To address these gaps, we introduce FML-bench, a benchmark designed to evaluate automatic ML research agents on fundamental ML problems.
+To address these gaps and more comprehensively evaluate agents in scientific research settings, we introduce FML-bench, a benchmark designed to assess automatic ML research agents on fundamental ML problems.
 FML-bench comprises 8 diverse tasks (Fig.~\ref{fig:benchmark_overview}) chosen to reflect bottlenecks that repeatedly surface in modern ML.
-The design follows four principles. \textbf{1) Fundamental ML problems.} Designed tasks target core scientific challenges rather than application products or leaderboard scoring, keeping the focus on research questions. \textbf{2) Real-world codebases.} Tasks are instantiated from existing research repositories, mirroring typical practice where new ideas are tested by adapting prior code. \textbf{3) Extensibility by construction.} The benchmark can easily incorporate machine learning GitHub repositories that support end-to-end training and evaluation, requiring only minor output-format adapters. \textbf{4) Low coding barrier.} Agents are not required to build entire codebases from scratch, but can start from provided baselines.
-This setup enables agents to focus on scientific advances in algorithms and architectures rather than on purely engineering effort.

-The tasks included in FML-bench span a broad set of foundational problems \citep{wang2022generalizing, pearl2019seven, adadi2021survey, goodfellow2014explaining, abadi2016deep, bengio2013representation, chen2018lifelong, mehrabi2021survey}: generalization (cross-domain transfer), data efficiency (learning from few samples), representation learning (discovery of meaningful features), continual learning (knowledge retention over time), causality (intervention reasoning), robustness and reliability (resistance to adversarial corruption), privacy (protection against information leakage) and fairness and bias (equitable treatment across groups).
-Agents are expected to propose new or improved ML methods that deliver stronger empirical results than baselines across these eight tasks.
+The tasks span eight diverse and fundamental ML research problems, including generalization, data efficiency, representation learning, continual learning, causality, robustness, privacy, and fairness (see Section~\ref{sec:benchmark_intro} for task design rationale and references).
+Agents are expected to propose new or improved ML methods that deliver stronger empirical results than baselines across these tasks.

-To evaluate agents holistically, we formalize five complementary metrics that capture different facets of research competence.
-Utility measures empirical performance improvement and serves as the primary objective.
-Diversity quantifies the variety of code modifications proposed; empirically, broader exploration often correlates with larger gains.
-Academic contribution rate distinguishes academic modifications (e.g., new losses, architectures, or training schemes) from engineering modifications (e.g., hyperparameter tuning), rewarding agents that prioritize scientifically meaningful changes.
-Cost accounts for computational and time expenditure.
-Step success rate captures the fraction of runs that produce valid results without bugs, reflecting an agent’s reliability in multi-step workflows.
-Different tasks emphasize different subsets of these metrics so that the aggregate evaluation reflects the spectrum of capabilities required for fundamental ML research.

-We evaluate several state-of-the-art automatic research agents and LLMs on FML-bench.
-A central finding concerns agent strategy: once the basic requirements for both exploration breadth and depth are met, broader exploration proves more effective.
-Generating a wider variety of ideas more reliably leads to successful methods than repeatedly refining a single one, and we observe a positive correlation between idea diversity and performance improvement.
-Besides, we find that Gemini-2.5-Pro outperforms GPT-5 under our protocol.
-Finally, while CLI-style agents such as Claude Code offer general-purpose flexibility, they often fail to complete multi-step tasks due to early termination, where the model stops despite further actions being possible.
-This suggests that, although flexible, CLI-style agents are less suitable for automatic machine learning research than agents specifically designed for it.